 The Office of Veterans Services at SUNY Oswego is here to serve those who have served their country.
 The office can offer information concerning VA Educational Benefits, DVA Benefits, referrals and work-study programs.
 Visit 151 Marano Campus Center or call us at 315-312-2270.

 How do I know if the courses I took at another SUNY school will satisfy General Education requirements?

 You can access SUNY’s list of approved General Education courses and click on the name of your campus to see which courses there will meet GenEd requirements at Oswego.

 What information is available regarding campus safety?

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Act (originally known as the Campus Security Act) require colleges and universities to disclose information about crime on and around their campuses.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Act (originally known as the Campus Security Act) requires colleges and universities to disclose information about crime on and around their campuses.
 SUNY Oswego’s yearly report can be found on our University Police page.

 How do I meet people and get involved on campus?

 There are many ways to get involved on campus and meet people while you are attending SUNY Oswego.
 Whether you are a commuter or a residential student, there are many ways to be an active member of the campus community.

 If you live in a residence hall you can become involved in hall council and the variety of programs and involvement opportunities that are afforded to you by residence life staff in your hall.

 - Arts: appreciation, expression and performance